Some four-dimensional orthogonal invariants: Introduction

 consisting of all polynomials fixed by all elements of $G$, is the main object of study in algebraic invariant theory; see for example, \cite{CW11, DK15}, and \cite{NS02} for general references to the invariant theory of finite groups.

-The invariant theory of classical groups over finite fields, originating from the classical Dickson invariants \cite{Dic11}, has substantial applications in algebraic topology and commutative algebras, and has occupied a central position in modular invariant theory; see \cite{CSW24} and \cite{CSW21} for the recent development in computing modular invariants of finite classical groups acting their standard representations.
+The invariant theory of classical groups over finite fields, originating from the classical Dickson invariants \cite{Dic11}, has substantial applications in algebraic topology and commutative algebra, and has occupied a central position in modular invariant theory; see \cite{CSW24, CSW25} and \cite{CSW21} for the recent development in computing modular invariants of finite classical groups acting on their standard representations.
 Roughly speaking, classical groups over finite fields can be divided into three families: symplectic, unitary, and orthogonal groups; see \cite{Tay92} or \cite{Wan93}.
 Compared with the cases of finite symplectic and unitary groups, the invariant theory and geometry for finite orthogonal groups would be relatively more complicated.

 Let $O_n(q)$ be an $n$-dimensional orthogonal group over a finite field $\F_q$ acting on its standard representation $V$ and the dual representation $V^*$.
 Computing the invariant ring $\F_q[mV\oplus rV^*]^{O_n(q)}$ of $m$ vectors and $r$ covectors has been a difficult task in algebraic invariant theory even for the case $(m,r)=(1,0)$.
-Based on several earlier studies on the calculations of finite orthogonal invariants \cite{CK92, TW06, Chu01} and \cite{FF17}, Campbell-Shank-Wehlau recently has made important progress in computing $\F_q[V]^{O_n(q)}$ in \cite[Theorem 4.6]{CSW24}, demonstrating that the invariant ring $\F_q[V]^{O_n(q)}$ is a complete intersection when $O_n(q)=O^+_n(\F_q)$ denotes the finite orthogonal group of plus type in odd characteristic.
+Based on several earlier studies on the calculations of finite orthogonal invariants \cite{CK92, TW06, Chu01} and \cite{FF17}, Campbell, Shank, and Wehlau recently have made important progress in computing $\F_q[V]^{O_n(q)}$ in \cite[Theorem 4.6]{CSW24}, demonstrating that the invariant ring $\F_q[V]^{O_n(q)}$ is a complete intersection when $O_n(q)=O^+_n(\F_q)$ denotes the finite orthogonal group of plus type in odd characteristic.
 More progress on the case $(m,r)=(1,1)$, i.e., modular invariants of one vector and one covector for other finite classical groups can be found in \cite{BK11, Che14}, and \cite{Ren24}.
-Also, see \cite{CW19, CT19} and \cite{HZ20} for some calculations for the case of several vectors and covectors.
+Also, see \cite{CW19, CT19} and \cite{HZ20} for some calculations on modular invariant fields of several vectors and covectors.

 In this article, we are interested in computing the invariants of one vector and one covector for finite two-dimensional orthogonal groups.
 More precisely, we will focus on

 where $p$ denotes an odd prime and $\F_p$ denotes the prime field of order $p$.
 Note that two related works are available to show the difficulties of computing the invariants of finite 2-dimensional orthogonal groups: \cite{Che18} for vector modular invariants of $O_2(q)$ in even characteristic and \cite{LM24} for separating vector invariants of $O_2(q)$ in odd characteristic.